adhegde/ooziewrapper/examples/README.md

 * The 'git_repo' is an optional argument intended to point the remote repository for your code.
 Git is currently the only supported version control system.

+* If you use the `git_repo` argument, I would suggest keeping your workflow python file __in a separate directory__ from your project codebase (for example, having an `oozie_workflows` repository might be preferable).
+This will make things a lot simpler to coordinate in my mind.